research-ag/hpl/README.md

 ## About

-The goal is to design and demonstrate a ledger on the IC that can handle 10,000 transactions per second which are submitted individually by different end users via ingress messages.
-The number of ingress messages that the consensus mechanism of a single subnet can process is only in the order of 1,000 per second and is in fact rate limited by boundary nodes to 400 per second.
-Therefore, to get to the desired throughput we need to utilize 25 subnets.
+The goal is to design and demonstrate a ledger on the IC(https://internetcomputer.org/) that can handle 10,000 transactions per second which are submitted individually by different end users via ingress messages.
+The number of ingress messages that the consensus mechanism of a single subnet can process is only in the order of 1,000 per second and is in fact rate limited by boundary nodes to a lower number (maybe around 400 per second).
+Therefore, to get to the desired throughput we plan to utilize 25 subnets.

 The approach we take is based on the assumption that consensus is indeed the bottleneck and that computation and memory are not bottlenecks.
 Our approach has a single ledger canister which stores all account balances and settles all transactions.
 Transactions are not submitted to the ledger directly, though.
 Instead, end users submit their transactions to aggregators of which there are 25, all on different subnets.
 Aggregators batch up the transactions and forward them in batches to the ledger.
 The bottleneck is now the block space available for incoming cross-subnet messages on the subnet that hosts the ledger.
 If the size of a simple transfer is 100 bytes then each aggregator submits 40kB of data per second to the ledger.
 For all aggregators combined this occupies 1 MB of block space per second.